-Apple introduced the first Macintosh computer on this day, January 24 in 1984, 31 years ago.
+The Apple Macintosh went on sale on this day, January 24 in 1984, 33 years ago.
 On this occasion we list some lesser-known facts about the personal computer...

 >> The Apple Macintosh is the first personal computer intended for the mass consumer market.
 It stood out for featuring the an integral graphical user interface and mouse.
 Users communicated with the computer, using a metaphorical desktop that included icons of real life items, instead of abstract textual commands.